 Are There Police Officers in California with DUIs on Their Record?

-In 2016, the U.S. Department of Justice released the results of a study conducted where the arrest records of more than 6,700 law enforcement officers were analyzed over a period of seven years.
-Over the course of the study, 960 officers faced charges for driving under the influence.
+Yes, many police officers have DUIs.
+In 2016, the U.S. Department of Justice released a study of law enforcement officers arrested.
+The agency analyzed the arrest records of more than 6,700 law enforcement officers over a period of seven years.
+Throughout the study, 960 officers faced charges for driving under the influence.

 That adds up to approximately 14% of the officers receiving a drunk driving arrest.
 Many of these individuals continue to work even with a DUI on their driving records.

 These facts can encourage you if you have a DUI on your record at the time of application for a job with the police.
-In some cases, you can get a job with a felony DUI.
+So, can you be a cop with a DUI?
+Yes, you have this opportunity.
+In some cases, you can even get a job with a felony DUI.

 Can You Improve Your Chances of Becoming a Cop After a DUI Arrest?